 Communications and customer advisory services make use of the same elements deployed in product advertising campaigns.
 The communications strategy for a reverse consumption scheme therefore needs to make use of the same media channels used in advertising campaigns for new consumer products (press, radio, television, brochures, etc.).

-The fraction of end-of-use products that are accepted at a Reverse Consumption Centre (RCC) and subsequently sent for reuse or reintroduction into production supply chains is calculated using the ‘product potential method’ as detailed in the RAL GZ 950 Quality Assurance and Test Specifications.
-The ‘product potential’ concept was developed in Luxembourg and provides a means for RAL auditors to annually assess the quality of the services being provided by RAL-approved RCCs.
+The fraction of end-of-use products that are accepted at a Reverse Consumption Centre (RCC) and subsequently sent for reuse or reintroduction into production supply chains is calculated using the ‘Resource potential method’ as detailed in the RAL GZ 950 Quality Assurance and Test Specifications.
+The ‘Resource potential’ concept was developed in Luxembourg and provides a means for RAL auditors to annually assess the quality of the services being provided by RAL-approved RCCs.
 Leading RCCs use the RAL-specific methodology to highlight the quality of the services they provide and to underscore the contributions being made to environmental sustainability.

-The resulting ‘product potential’ score for individual end-of-use products is made available at the reception points of RCCs and offers guidance to RCC users on the quality of the services being provided.
+The resulting ‘Resource potential’ score for individual end-of-use products is made available at the reception points of RCCs and offers guidance to RCC users on the quality of the services being provided.
 RCC users are made directly aware of how they are personally contributing to an ecologically sustainable resource base and the role they are playing in achieving circular-economy objectives.

 Reverse Consumption Centres are subjected to annual quality auditing.

 The auditing procedures are based on approved procedures set out in the RAL GZ 950 Quality Assurance and Test Specifications.
 Detailed information on the auditing process is available in Section 4 and Appendix 6 of the Quality Assurance and Test Specifications.